How Heat Pumps Work and How Much You Save on Heating

 Does the defrost cycle use much energy?

-It slightly increases consumption on cold, humid days, but it’s brief and keeps the unit efficient.
+It nudges consumption up on cold, humid days, but it’s brief — and it’s what keeps the outdoor coil clear so the unit stays efficient.
+Think of it as the machine sharpening its own tools.

 Does it save in summer too?